Whistleblowing: France

 In France, several recent laws have established a protection regime for whistleblowers.
-Prior to 2016, there were several laws in force which created disparate legislation with sector-specific regimes.
+Before 2016, there were several laws in force which created disparate legislation with sector-specific regimes.
 The 2016 law on transparency, the fight against corruption and modernization of economic life (known as the "Sapin 2 Law") provides for the first time a single legal definition of whistleblowers in France.
-It defines him or her as "an individual who discloses or reports, in a disinterested manner and in good faith, a crime or an offence, a serious and manifest breach of an international commitment duly ratified or approved by France, a unilateral act of an international organization adopted on the basis of such a commitment, of the law or regulations, or a serious threat or harm to general interest, which he or she has become personally aware of."
+It defines him or her as "an individual who discloses or reports, in a disinterested manner and in good faith, a crime or an offence, a serious and manifest breach of an international commitment duly ratified or approved by France, a unilateral act of an international organization adopted based on such a commitment, of the law or regulations, or a serious threat or harm to general interest, which he or she has become personally aware of."
 It excludes certain professional secrets such as national defense secrecy, medical secrecy or the secrecy of relations between a lawyer and his client.

 In 2022, two laws were passed to transpose the European Directive 2019/1937 of 23 October 2019 on the protection of persons who report breaches of Union law.
 One of them strengthens the role of the Défenseur des droits – the French ombudsman – tasked with advising and protecting whistleblowers.
-The second amends the Sapin 2 law to bring it into line with the directive and adds substantial guarantees not included in the directive among which:
+The second amends the Sapin 2 law to bring it into line with the directive and adds substantial guarantees not included in the directive, among which: